-- Register the car with the Massachusetts RMV; you will need a driver’s license or a SSN; and proof of car insurance
+- Register the car with the Massachusetts RMV; you will need a driver’s license or a SSN, as well as proof of car insurance.

 - Complete all paperwork to purchase the car.

 Car insurance is REQUIRED.
-Rates vary based on: type of coverage, where you live, type/age of the car and age of the driver.
-Car Insurance rates may also be higher if you have received speeding tickets and or been involved in car accident in the past.
+Rates vary based on type of coverage, where you live, type/age of the car, and age of the driver.
+Car insurance rates also may be higher if you have received speeding tickets or have been involved in car accidents in the past.
 Most insurance companies will not insure you if you do not have a valid U.S. driver’s license.
-Some do so, but at a much higher rate.
+Some will do so, but at a much higher rate.

 If you buy a car, you are REQUIRED to register it with the State of Massachusetts.
 To do so, provide proof of car insurance, the bill of sale, and the certificate of ownership (the “title”) to the RMV.

-You must have your car inspected within 7 days of registering it.
+You must have your car inspected within seven days of registering it.
 Certain gas stations can inspect your car for the required safety features.
-The insurance agent can give you a list of garages which will inspect your car.
-You can also find a list on the RMV website.
+The insurance agent can give you a list of garages that will inspect your car.
+You also can find a list on the RMV website.

 During the winter months, snow emergencies may be declared and parking will be prohibited on many streets.
 Carefully read all signage before parking.
 If you violate parking rules or allow a parking meter to expire, you will receive a parking ticket and your car could be towed.
 Parking tickets must be paid or penalties will be assessed.

-ZipCar provides another alternative for occasional use of a car for less than 24 hours.
+Zipcar provides another alternative for the occasional use of a car for fewer than 24 hours.
 It provides cars for rent at a much lower price than a regular rental.
-Two ZipCars are available on campus.
+Three Zipcars are available on campus; details can be found at https://www.zipcar.com/universities/babson-college.
 To join, you pay a membership fee, make a security deposit, and choose a trial or permanent plan.
-It is then possible to have use of a car for several hours to shop, sightsee, etc. For more information, visit: www.zipcar.com/babson and http://members.zipcar.com/apply/foreign-drivers
+It is then possible to use a car for several hours to shop, sightsee, etc. Requirements for renting a Zipcar with a foreign license can be found at http://members.zipcar.com/apply/foreign-drivers.